GP4cK/action-dart-analyze/README.md

     - `'error'`: Fails only on analyze error.
     - `'warning'`: Fails on warnings and errors.
     - `'info'`: Fails on info, warnings and errors from `dart analyze`.
-    - `'format'`: Fails on everything, including bad formatting.
+    - `'note'`: Fails on everything, including notes.
     - `'nothing'`: Fails on nothing.
   - Optional.
   - Default: `'warning'`.
+- `fail-on-format`: If set to `'false'`, it will not fail the action on format issues.
+  - Options: `'true'`, `'false'`.
+  - Optional.
+  - Default: `'true'`.
 - `working-directory`: The working directory.
   - Optional.
   - Default: `'./'`.